Welcome! Type "help" for available commands.

 Part 3: The Doppler Approach (Team-Friendly)

 Doppler is purpose-built for developers environment variables across teams and environments.
-It's my top recommendation if you need centralized control and audit logging, and is equally great for CI/CD and general development environment focused secrets/automatic injection.
+It's my top recommendation if you need centralized control and audit logging, and works well for CI/CD and general development environment-focused secrets/automatic injection.
 They have a lot of deployment options, including normal shell and API access and a CLI tool like 1Password's, but also custom packages for many different languages/frameworks.

 Toggle dropdownDoppler Setup